MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/tabs.md

 ## Tab appearance

-The `Shell` class defines the following properties that control the appearance of tabs:
+The `Shell` class defines the following attached properties that control the appearance of tabs:

-- `TabBarBackgroundColor`, of type `Color`, an attached property that defines the background color for the tab bar.
+- `TabBarBackgroundColor`, of type `Color`, that defines the background color for the tab bar.
 If the property is unset, the `BackgroundColor` property value is used.
-- `TabBarDisabledColor`, of type `Color`, an attached property that defines the disabled color for the tab bar.
+- `TabBarDisabledColor`, of type `Color`, that defines the disabled color for the tab bar.
 If the property is unset, the `DisabledColor` property value is used.
-- `TabBarForegroundColor`, of type `Color`, an attached property that defines the foreground color for the tab bar.
+- `TabBarForegroundColor`, of type `Color`, that defines the foreground color for the tab bar.
 If the property is unset, the `ForegroundColor` property value is used.
-- `TabBarTitleColor`, of type `Color`, an attached property that defines the title color for the tab bar.
+- `TabBarTitleColor`, of type `Color`, that defines the title color for the tab bar.
 If the property is unset, the `TitleColor` property value will be used.
-- `TabBarUnselectedColor`, of type `Color`, an attached property that defines the unselected color for the tab bar.
+- `TabBarUnselectedColor`, of type `Color`, that defines the unselected color for the tab bar.
 If the property is unset, the `UnselectedColor` property value is used.

 All of these properties are backed by [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) objects, which means that the properties can be targets of data bindings, and styled.